Ofenhed/intouch2-mqtt/README.md

 should be pressed.
 This means that the template may return `0` if the state is not to be changed.
 In the example above, pump 1 is a two step pump, which is handled by pressing the button 0-2 times whenever a certain speed is requested.

+## Usage
+To use this package, you will have to add [https://github.com/Ofenhed/hassio-addons](https://github.com/Ofenhed/hassio-addons) as a addon source in Home Assistant, and install the addon.
+Unfortunately, this will take a while, as I don't provide prepackaged docker containers.